Vida Blue: Oakland Athletics (1969–1977)

-Blue had a 24–8 record in 1971, an AL leading 1.82 ERA and 8 shutouts, and struck out 301 batters, winning both the Cy Young and MVP awards.
-He was the first Athletic to win the latter award since another pitcher, Bobby Shantz, in 1952 with what were then the Philadelphia Athletics.
-He also led the American League in complete games (24), shutouts (8) and earned run average (1.82).
+Blue had a 24–8 record in 1971, an AL leading 1.82 ERA and eight shutouts, and struck out 301 batters, winning both the Cy Young Award and American League Most Valuable Player Award.
+He also led the American League in complete games (24), shutouts (8), and earned run average (1.82).
 That season, the Athletics won the American League West title for the franchise's first postseason berth since the Philadelphia Athletics in the 1931 World Series.
-He got off to a terrific start, going 10-1 when he linked up with Boston's Sonny Siebert, who was 8–0, in a dramatic May matchup in Boston.
+He got off to a terrific start, going 10–1 when he linked up with Boston's Sonny Siebert, who was 8–0, in a dramatic May matchup in Boston.
 The game was won by Siebert and the Red Sox 4–3, and remains what is considered one of the most dramatic games in Fenway Park history.
 He was the youngest American League player to win the MVP Award in the 20th century.
-He was the starting pitcher for the American League in the 1971 All-Star Game, and for the National League in the 1978 All-Star Game.
-In 1971 he became the only player ever to be a starting pitcher in the league opener (against the Washington Senators), the All-Star Game and the playoff opener (against the Baltimore Orioles) in the same season.

-In 1971, he was on the covers of Sports Illustrated and Time magazine.
+He was the starting pitcher for the American League in the 1971 All-Star Game.
+In 1971 he became the only player ever to be a starting pitcher in the league opener (against the Washington Senators), the All-Star Game, and the playoff opener (against the Baltimore Orioles) in the same season.
+In 1971, Blue was on the covers of Sports Illustrated and Time magazine.
 In 1972, his success in baseball led Blue to a small role in the film Black Gunn, starring Jim Brown.